-Bayesian Model Averaging in the Different Instruction Phase in RT measures
+Bayesian Model Averaging in the Different Instruction Phase in RT Measures

-We conducted a Bayesian repeated-measures ANOVA to quantify the contribution of the different factors to statistical learning (to the difference between the two levels of the Triplet factor, i.e., low-probability triplets minus high-probability triplets).
-The ANOVA was performed on the learning scores as the dependent variable, with the within-subject factor of Epoch (Epoch 1-4) and the between-subject factor of Group (Accuracy Group vs. Speed Group).
-Please note that, because this ANOVA is conducted on learning scores, here the Epoch factor corresponds to the Triplet × Epoch interaction, the Group factor to the Triplet × Group interaction, and the Epoch × Group interaction in the three-way interaction of the frequentist ANOVA.
-The Bayesian ANOVA supported the inclusion of the Epoch factor, and the exclusion of the Group factor and the Epoch × Group interaction (Table 2).
-This result suggests that although the learning scores changed throughout the task, this change was independent of the instructions, and the overall statistical knowledge was not different between the two groups (see detailed model comparisons in Supplementary Table 7).
+We conducted a Bayesian repeated-measures ANOVA to quantify the contribution of the different factors to statistical learning (to the difference between the 2 levels of the Triplet factor, that is, low-probability triplets minus high-probability triplets).
+The ANOVA was performed on the learning scores as the dependent variable, with the within-subject factor of epoch (Epoch 1-4) and the between-subject factor of group (accuracy group vs. speed group).
+Please note that, because this ANOVA is conducted on learning scores, here the epoch factor corresponds to the triplet $\times$ epoch interaction, the group factor to the triplet $\times$ group interaction, and the epoch $\times$ group interaction to the three-way interaction of the frequentist ANOVA.
+The Bayesian ANOVA supported the inclusion of the epoch factor, and the exclusion of the group factor and the epoch $\times$ group interaction (Table 2).
+This result suggests that although the learning scores changed throughout the task, this change was independent of the instructions, and the overall statistical knowledge was not different between the 2 groups (see detailed model comparisons in Supplementary Table 7).